nhtri2003gmail/writeup-dctf21.cyberedu.ro-blindsight/README.md

 ### 3. Finding useful_gadget ([Table of Content](#3-exploit))

 Finding useful gadget means finding 6 pop in csu (pop rbx; rbp; r12; r13; r14; r15; ret in csu).
-This is the essential part of program so it usually has in the program after main.
-We now have main address , so finding useful gadget, we will start from `0x405000`.
+Csu is the essential part of program so it's usually in the program after main.
+We now have main address, to find useful gadget we will start from `0x405000`.

-One more thing to know, the 6 pop doesn't have `pop rdi ; ret`, which is important for us, so how can we get that from 6 pop?
+One more thing to know, the 6 pop doesn't have `pop rdi ; ret` which is important for us, so how can we get that from 6 pop?
 We will take an example of another file, using `objdump`, we get that 6-pop here:

 ```
   4007ea:    5b                       pop    rbx